GoogleCloudPlatform/java-docs-samples/secretmanager/README.md

 ### Enable the API

-You must [enable the Secret Manager API](https://console.cloud.google.com/flows/enableapi?apiid=secretmanager.googleapis.com) for your project in order to use these samples
+You must enable the [Secret Manager API](https://console.cloud.google.com/flows/enableapi?apiid=secretmanager.googleapis.com) and [Cloud KMS API](https://console.cloud.google.com/flows/enableapi?apiid=cloudkms.googleapis.com) for your project in order to use these samples

 ### Set Environment Variables